 After the Hearing concludes, the Panel will immediately deliberate in private to decide whether, by a preponderance of the evidence, the respondent has violated the University's Sexual Harassment Policy.
 Preponderance of the evidence means that the Panel must find that it is more likely than not that the staff member is responsible for a violation of the Policy.
-A finding of responsibility requires a majority vote of the members of the Panel.
+A finding of responsibility requires a majority vote of the members of i.
+If the respondent is found responsible, the Panel will also recommend an appropriate sanction, by majority vote, based upon the facts of the case and University precedent, with a presumption in favor of the sanction recommended by the IO.